 - USAV conducts High Performance tryouts annually to make sure every player who wants to put themselves against the best – beach and indoor, gets that chance.

-- USAV helped to establish and continues to support the Volleyball Hall of Fame in Holyoke, Mass, the birthplace of the sport in 1895.
+- USAV helped to establish and continues to support the International Volleyball Hall of Fame in Holyoke, Mass, the birthplace of the sport in 1895.

 - USAV assists with programming for teams from economically disadvantaged areas and at-risk populations through Starlings Volleyball Clubs USA.

 - USAV partnered with the American Volleyball Coaches Association (AVCA) and National Federation of State High School Associations (NFHS) to produce an online coaching course specifically for high school coaches in 2009.